The Recipe That Launched A Book Deal: Deliciously Ella's Sweet Potato Brownies

 She started slowly, learning how to cook and making the same basic, healthy meals daily — porridge with berries for breakfast, buckwheat avocado toast for lunch, and brown rice pasta with veggie sauce for dinner.
 Ella decided it was time to mix it up and started her blog, Deliciously Ella, as a way to commit herself to trying new healthy recipes at least three times a week.
 Her readership started with just a few friends (and her mum.)
 After 18 months of consistently posting beautiful, plant-based, whole food recipes to the site, she had over five million hits.

 There was one recipe in particular that, despite being one of the first she posted and spent the least amount of time creating, continues to be one of the most popular ever for Ella — her sweet potato brownies.
-Ella's book, Deliciously Ella, is due out in March 2015.
+Ella's first book, Deliciously Ella, came out in 2015.

 It happened like this: she was getting ready for a friend's dinner party one evening when she remember she was supposed to bring dessert.
 She didn't have time to go out and get ingredients so she rummaged through her pantry to see what she had/what she could make.
 She found a couple of sweet potatoes, ground almonds, buckwheat flour, dates, maple syrup and raw cocoa.
 So, she steamed the potatoes, blended it with the dates and mixed everything else in and baked it.
 Here's what happened next.